 All medical laboratory science programs accredited by NAACLS must culminate in a baccalaureate degree.
 Applicants may already have a baccalaureate degree (4+1 students) or may be planning to obtain one following successful completion of the year of clinical education at MBMC (3+1 students).
-The School of Medical Laboratory Science maintains affiliations with Mississippi State University & William Carey University, which allow the proper transfer of 30 semester hours of credit to the university for those students whose senior year of college will be the year at MBMC.
+The School of Medical Laboratory Science maintains affiliations with the schools listed below, which allow the proper transfer of required semester hours of credit to the university for those students whose senior year of college will be the year at MBMC.

 Contact the Medical Technology/Medical Laboratory Science advisor at the following schools to learn more about 3+1 degree requirements: